Joyce C. Stearns

 Joyce Clennam Stearns (June 23, 1893 – June 11, 1948) was an American physicist and an administrator on the Manhattan Project.
-Stearns resigned from the Manhattan Project in July 1945 to become Dean of Faculty at Washington University in St. Louis.
-Joyce also served as the Director of the Metallurgical Laboratory at the University of Chicago from November 1944 through July 1945.
+He resigned from the Manhattan Project in July 1945 to become dean of faculty at Washington University in St. Louis.
+He also served as the director of the Metallurgical Laboratory at the University of Chicago from November 1944 through July 1945.